 For more information on physical coverage, see our additional articles below.

 Want to know what isn't covered by insurance?
-Then check out our guide on car insurance exclusions.
+Check out our guide to common car insurance exclusions.

-Lastly, there are some unforseen circumstances that may or may not be covered by insurance.
-Below are some of the most common types.
+Unforeseen circumstances may or may not be covered by insurance.
+Below are explanations of what to expect in some of these situations: